 For three-quarters of a century, The Chicago Transit Authority has played an integral role in how we commute.
-As its 75th-anniversary approaches, the CTA is marking the occasion with a series of special wrapped throwback train cars.
-Sponsored by The Museum of Science and Industry, the railcar “wrap” marks the occasion.
+As they recently celebrates their 75th anniversary this past Saturday, October 1st, the CTA is marking the occasion with a series of special wrapped throwback train cars.
+Sponsored by The Museum of Science and Industry, the railcar “wraps” can now be seen throughout Chicago.

 While other train lines are decked out in a vintage mint green and white design reminiscent of the style seen in the 60s and 80s, sponsored by Butcher Boy Cooking Oils.

-For anyone looking to celebrate the occasion itself, head to the Daley Plaza on October 1st as the CTA throws a 75th birthday with a Diamond Jubilee-themed celebration.
-Locals are invited to attend the party and can ride around in the CTA’s Heritage Fleet of preserved vintage trains and buses.
+There was a celebration at Daley Plaza on October 1st put together by CTA to celebrate its 75th birthday with a Diamond Jubilee-themed party.
+Locals were welcome to ride around in the CTA’s Heritage Fleet of preserved vintage trains and buses.

 [Featured image via: transitchicago.com]